Courtyard garden ideas – 17 ways to design an elegant, enclosed space

-When designing a courtyard garden, the space needs to be used as efficiently as possible, incorporating a degree of flexibility since it’s a multi-purpose area used for a range of activities like outdoor dining, entertaining and relaxation.
-‘Think very carefully about how you will use the space and plan it accordingly,’ says designer John Wyer.
+Backyard ideas such as good lighting, vertical planting, and comfortable seating can play to the strengths of even the most awkward or compact of courtyard gardens.
+When designing a courtyard garden, the space needs to be used as efficiently as possible, incorporating a degree of flexibility since it will likely be used for a range of activities, such as outdoor dining, entertaining and relaxation.

-Courtyard garden design tends to work best when pared down.
+Courtyard garden design also tends to work best when pared down.
 Cool contemporary tones bring a modern aesthetic to your outdoor space, and a simple palette of hard-landscaping materials creates clean, practical surfaces.

-Courtyard garden ideas
+17 inspiring courtyard garden ideas

 To get you started, we've rounded up the best courtyard garden ideas to help you maximize space in your garden.
 Along with our favorite small backyard ideas, these should provide all the design advice and inspiration you need for a beautiful courtyard garden.